 - Someone who can prescribe something you know you routinely need – like your birth control or hair loss prescription – and keep the prescription auto-renewing, and otherwise not be a big part of your healthcare

-These are a few very common scenarios in which people start working with online doctors.
-Telemedicine services are varied and accommodate a growing spectrum of healthcare needs, from ongoing to sporadic and from low-grade to intensive.
+These are a few of the common scenarios in which people start working with online doctors.
+Telemedicine services are varied and accommodate a growing spectrum of healthcare needs, from ongoing to sporadic and from routine to intensive.
 It’s worth asking yourself what you are looking to achieve with an online doctor.
-Gaining clarity about that sooner rather than later will help you identify the best service as well as potentially save you money.
+Gaining clarity about that sooner rather than later will help you identify the best service and potentially save you money.

 There are some limits to what telemedicine can currently do for us.

 - Online doctors, even in the most robust relationships, complement in-person care rather than fully replace it.
-In the most robust cases, you can nearly replace in-person care.
-However, there are certain tests that require you to go to a lab; no at-home replacement exists for a CT scan, for instance.
+In many cases, you can nearly replace in-person care.
+However, certain tests require you to go to a lab; no at-home replacement exists for a CT scan or other specialized examinations.

-- Video chat can accomplish a lot, but there is no current substitute for occasional physical exams in person.
+- Video chat can accomplish a lot, but there is no current remote substitute for in-person physical exams.

-- Online doctors have to be very careful prescribing medication, and subsequently cannot prescribe everything that an in-person doctor could prescribe.
+- Online doctors have to be very careful prescribing medication and cannot prescribe everything that an in-person doctor can.

-With some common limitations in mind, however, you can replace a great deal of your in-person care needs with telemedicine and online doctor’s “visits”.
-In so doing, you can save yourself and the entire healthcare industry money.
+However, keeping these common limitations in mind, you can replace a great deal of your in-person care needs with telemedicine and online doctor’s “visits”, save yourself and the entire healthcare industry money.
 Telemedicine is expanding rapidly thanks to the opportunity that patients and providers both see to improve the overall picture of healthcare.

 - Opiates and opioids (Vicodin, morphine, oxycodone, etc.)